YDIN/branding/docs/headline.md

 ## 5.12.
 Test your headline on both mobile and desktop

-If we decide to use the whole 120 characters, make sure to test it on both mobile and desktop to see what actually is that first impression you give.
+If you decide to use the whole 120 characters, make sure to test it on both mobile and desktop to see what actually is that first impression you give.

 If most of your relevant message is not shown, you need to re-structure the headline.